semrush/intergalactic/website/docs/data-display/bar-horizontal-compact/bar-horizontal-compact.md

 - Comparing less than 10 categories.
 - Each category's value needs labeling.
 - Showing category distribution in the specific order.
+- A category cannot have multiple values (to be stacked, in other words).

 ![](static/hor-bar-compact-example.png)